EricZimmerman/VoronTools/FlashKlipper.md

 On restart, klipper should show most current version in Mailsail

-# Update klipper firmware via CanBOOT (An EBB36 1.2 in this example)
+# Update klipper firmware via Katapult (formerly CanBOOT) (An EBB36 1.2 in this example)

 1. Build firmware per your mcu's requirements